barryCFlynn/WatchBidCentral/README.md

 	in the flatpages admin section add domains for all known such as gitpod, heroku localhost

 	so far have not been able to resolve the issue, might end up scrapping the implementation. but moving on with the project for now to swin back.

+	going to scratch this and opt for a standard mobel implementation, I have been unable to implement flatpages, keep getting 404 error.
+And this is taking up too much time.

 ### Like Button
 	in setting up the like button to increment the database entry I had to use Javascript, but so far the error ""GET /like_listing/32/ HTTP/1.1" 401 36" appears and the button updates to remove the like count and only show the heart.